Jose Altuve Player Props: Astros vs. Brewers

-The Houston Astros and Jose Altuve, who went 1-for-2 with an RBI last time out, take on Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 7:40 PM ET.
+The Houston Astros and Jose Altuve, who went 1-for-3 last time out, take on Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Athletics.
+He had a one-hit performance in his last game (1-for-3) against the Brewers.

 Jose Altuve Game Info & Props vs. the Brewers